 But poor planning and design can have even more powerful short term consequences.

-At a green builders' conference two years ago in Portland Oregon, one of the speakers shocked the audience with a sobering statistic.
+At a green builders' conference a few years ago in Portland Oregon, one of the speakers shocked the audience with a sobering statistic.
 He said that if we built every home and building to the highest green standard outlined in our building codes, using the materials we are currently using, the building industry alone would contribute to a five degree warming of the planet by the end of the century.
 This was not what we expected to hear.